-Impact No. Impact description Mitigation measures Significance: No Mitigation Significance with Mitigation (dry-cleaning is not advised).
-While the amount of water required for this 4-monthly exercise is not known, it can be projected that over 1000 ha of solar panels will use a significant quantity of water that will, in this area, be supplied by boreholes.
-All the farms in this area rely on water supply from boreholes.
-The Visserspan arrays could cause a depression in the water table as water is abstracted, resulting in increased competition for groundwater through this area.
-Cu-D-9 Decommissioning: Loss of local employment and income as a result of the project being decommissioned The individual project losses will accumulative into significant numbers of people around Dealesville losing their employment and livelihood.
-They will however by then have acquired skills that will position them well for employment in other renewable energy projects in the country, though this may well require displacement from the area.
-The project proponent, local government, labour representatives and local communities will, at least five years before decommissioning, establish a closure committee that will develop a strategy to minimize job losses and economic impacts, seeking alternative economic sectors for development in the Dealesville area.
-Medium Medium Cu-D-10 Decommissioning: Land available for development by new occupiers/ owners Eventually about 1000 ha of solar array field will again become available for new land uses.
+Impact No. Impact description Mitigation measures Significance: No Mitigation Significance with Mitigation The individual project losses will accumulative into significant numbers of people around Dealesville losing their employment and livelihood.
+They will however by then have acquired skills that will position them well for employment in other renewable energy projects in the country, though this may well require displacement from the area. closure committee that will develop a strategy to minimize job losses and economic impacts, seeking alternative economic sectors for development in the Dealesville area.
+Cu-D-10 Decommissioning: Land available for development by new occupiers/ owners Eventually about 1000 ha of solar array field will again become available for new land uses.
 The land will have been levelled to various extents, therefore it may be suitable for cultivation, or for unknown land uses.
 This will present an opportunity for creative economic development thinking in the area.
 Enforce high rehabilitation standards so that the land that is made available to new occcupiers/ owners is in a good state when handed over.
 Medium Medium